US bombers, fighters, stage show of force off North Korean coast

 Tensions have continued to rise around the Korean Peninsula since Pyongyang carried out its sixth nuclear test, prompting a new round of U.N. sanctions.

-On Thursday Trump announced new U.S. sanctions that he said allows the targeting of companies and institutions that finance and facilitate trade with North Korea.
+On Thursday Trump announced new U.S. sanctions that he said allow targeting of companies and institutions that finance and facilitate trade with North Korea.

 Earlier on Saturday, China said it will limit exports of refined petroleum products from Oct.
 1 and ban exports of condensates and liquefied natural gas immediately to comply with the latest U.N. sanctions.
 It will also ban imports of textiles from North Korea.